rhubarbgroup/redis-cache/FAQ.md

 ## <code>connection timed out</code> and <code>read error on connection</code>
 If the error occurs rarely, ignore it, Redis Server is having a hiccup.
 If it persists, read the answer to "Status: <code>Not connected</code>".

-## How can I exclude a page from the cache?

-Object caching caches only **objects**, not **pages**.
-You cannot exclude a page from using the object cache, because object caching is not URL-centric.
-You also cannot exclude the WordPress admin dashboard from using object caching, because then you risk the cache going stale and even loosing data.

-If you’re experiencing a compatibility issue with another plugin in combination with Redis Object Cache, please contact the support team of the plugin regarding the issue and ask them to ensure it's compatible with persistent object cache backends, like Redis.

 ## My site is getting redirected another domain